At the airport

 Get there early

-It is very stressful worrying about whether you are going to miss your flight and so it’s very important to give yourself a decent amount of time to get to their airport.
+It is very stressful worrying about whether you are going to miss your flight and so it’s very important to give yourself a decent amount of time to get to the airport.

 I recommend taking the estimated time it should take to get to the airport and doubling that time to be safe - I can’t count how many people have told me that they missed their flight because they didn’t know about roadworks or train lines closures or because their car broke down.
 I also recommend leaving an hour to check in, check your bags and get through security.